MW 12x3 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets can be problematic in medical diagnosis when they are in the body.
+- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+Additionally, tiny parts of these products can be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.